gscrow/dressipi-com/cookies.markdown

 ### Authentication

-We use cookies to verify your account and determine when you are logged-in so we can show your individual personalised clothing recommendations and content.
+We use cookies to verify your account and determine when you are logged-in so we can show your individual personalized clothing recommendations and content.

 For example, cookies keep you logged in as you navigate between the retail partners to whom you have connected your profile, so you do not have to log in each time you visit different retailer environments.